AMFlow: a Mathematica package for Feynman integrals computation via Auxiliary Mass Flow: Using AMFlow

-The usage of \texttt{AMFlow} is best illustrated with an example in \texttt{examples/tt/run.wl}.
+The usage of \texttt{AMFlow} is best illustrated with an example.
 Fig.~\ref{fig:tt} shows a two-loop planar integral family involved in NNLO QCD corrections to $t\bar{t}$ hadroproduction.
-The four external momenta $\{p_1, p_2, p_3, p_4\}$ flowing into the diagram, satisfy the momentum conservation $p_1+p_2+p_3+p_4=0$, and on-shell conditions $p_1^2=p_2^2 = 0$, $p_3^2=p_4^2=m^2$.
-Besides, there are two more independent kinematic variables $s = (p_1+p_2)^2$ and $t = (p_1+p_3)^2$.
+The four external momenta $\{p_1, p_2, p_3, p_4\}$ flowing into the diagram satisfy the momentum conservation $p_1+p_2+p_3+p_4=0$ and on-shell conditions $p_1^2=p_2^2 = 0$, $p_3^2=p_4^2=m^2$.
+Besides, there are two independent kinematic variables $s = (p_1+p_2)^2$ and $t = (p_1+p_3)^2$.
 The inverse propagators for this diagram can be written as

 and two irreducible scalar products can be chosen as